wn300/web-games-reversi/README.md

 get in to the root folder of the repository `cd Heraclea-tecnical-test`.
+if you do not have any installed angular cli version run `npm install -g @angular/cli`. now install the packages contained in the package.json with `npm install`. project execute on the bootstrap version `@4.0.0-alpha.6` and not the `@4.0.0-beta.2`
+# Cloning of repostorie and Install
+## Cloning

+to clone the repository in the command console enter `git init` and `git clone https://gitlab.com/wn300/Heraclea-tecnical-test`.

+## To Install

+get in to the root folder of the repository `cd Heraclea-tecnical-test`.
 if you do not have any installed angular cli version run `npm install -g @angular/cli`. now install the packages contained in the package.json with `npm install`.

 # Development server